MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 >[!NOTE]
 > It is also possible to perform batch consumption as [described here](data-scientist-batch-mode.md).

+In this example, replace the `remoteLogin()` function below with the correct login details for your configuration.
+Connecting to R Server using the `mrsdeploy` package is covered [in this article](mrsdeploy-connection.md).

 ```R
 ##########################################################################
 #      Perform Request-Response Consumption & Get Swagger Back in R      #